Emily Ratajkowski’s Selfie With Hubby Leads To Hateful Comments

-Emily Ratajkowski shared a new Instagram selfie, and it’s led to some hateful comments.
+Emily Ratajkowski shared a new Instagram selfie, and it has led to some hateful comments.
 The photo showed her smiling next to Sebastian Bear-McClard.
 The model revealed in the captions that he was asleep when she took the photo.
 She asked if it was weird that she took the photo, which led to plenty of critics taking the opportunity to make some jabs.

 “It is weird that you’re dating him,” said one hater.